BASED IN SLIGO, IRELAND

 Reform played their final gig on August 31, 1984 at the CYMS Hall, Killorglin, Co.
 Kerry.

-Our thanks to Eddie Kelly for most of the information in this article.
+Our thanks to the late Eddie Kelly for his help with the information in this article.

 Reform